jsapp352/academic-kickstart/content/publication/divide-and-conquer/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
 summary: "The original proposal for the TACOCAT project.
-This document includes early system design plans as well as estimates for the project schedule and budget."
+This document includes early system design plans as well as estimates for the project schedule and budget.
+8 pages."

 tags: []
 categories: []